 One thing to note: Once you're done with an email, Alexa will automatically move to the next one.
 If you've got a lot of unread emails - I had 108 when I tested this - it can get very tedious very quickly.
 There is something a little more important that we need to talk about.

 What about privacy?

 Ah yes, privacy.
 When you enter your email credentials, your email provider will warn you that you are giving Alexa, and Amazon, access to your emails.
 What exactly happens to your emails?
-Amazon tells CNBC that some of your contacts and emails are stored in Amazon's cloud.
+Amazon has stated your contacts and emails are stored in Amazon's cloud.

-The information is encrypted and securely stored on Amazon's servers.
-It maintains that Amazon only reads your emails when users ask Amazon to do so or for security or compliance needs.
+However, the information is encrypted and securely stored on Amazon's servers.
+Amazon only reads your emails when users ask Amazon to do so or for security or compliance needs.
 For example, if it needs to investigate abuse or some kind of bug.